 Instead of hiding your name in the corner of the script like this.

 Watermark Screenplays Labeling Your Script Versions

 I have been a professional screenwriter for over forty years.
 In all that time, I never had a watermark on any of my scripts; I never believed they were necessary.

-No Doubt About It is one example, but there are others as well.
-In both cases it’s possible that this was done at King’s request—to make sure that readers encountering the story again will be reminded of
+No Doubt About It is one example, but there are others.
+In both cases, it’s possible that this was done at King’s request—to make sure that readers reencountering the story will be reminded of

 Should You Watermark Your Screenplay?

 The world is full of people looking to steal your ideas.
 And those thieves are getting sneakier than ever before.

 How do we know?
 Because they keep trying to steal ours.
 This is why we watermark all of our screenplays and scripts.